New rules for oil and gas leasing raise rates energy companies pay to drill on public lands

 Interior "is committed to creating a more transparent, inclusive and just approach to leasing and permitting that serves the public interest while protecting natural and cultural resources on our public lands,″ she added.

-The climate law passed by Congress, known as the Inflation Reduction Act, set royalty rates for drilling on public lands at 16.67%, an increase over the 12.5% rate that oil and gas companies paid for drilling rights for a century.
-The previous rate was significantly lower than many states and private landowners charge for drilling leases on state or private lands.

-The new rate is expected to remain in place until August 2032, after which it can be increased.
+The new royalty rate set by the climate law is expected to remain in place until August 2032, after which it can be increased.

 The rule also would increase the minimum leasing bond paid by energy companies to $150,000, up from the previous $10,000 established in 1960.
 The higher bonding requirement is intended to ensure that companies meet their obligations to clean up drilling sites after they are done or cap wells that are abandoned.